-Under federal and state law, kidnapping is commonly defined as the taking of a person from one place to another against their will, or the confinement of a person to a controlled space.
-Some kidnapping laws require that the taking or confinement be for an unlawful purpose, such as extortion or the facilitation of another crime.
-Additionally, a parent without legal custody rights may be charged with kidnapping for taking their own child in certain circumstances.
+Under federal and state law, kidnapping involves the taking of a person from one place to another against their will, often by physical force.
+It can also include the confinement of a person to a controlled space without their consent.
+Some kidnapping laws require that the taking or confinement be for an unlawful purpose, such as extortion or to commit another crime.

 International Child Abduction Laws

 When non-custodial parents take minors to another country, the courts in that nation generally have jurisdiction over the case.
 International civil law also plays a role, as more than 80 countries have adopted the Hague Convention on Civil Aspects of International Child Abduction.
 The treaty outlines the most expedient method of returning abducted children to their home countries.

 The Hague Convention focuses on custody matters rather than criminal punishment.
 It doesn't address who should have custody of the child, only where the custody case should be heard.
 Every kidnapping case is different, particularly when it involves crossing international lines.
 You may want to speak to a criminal defense lawyer who is experienced with international kidnapping laws to learn more.

 State Kidnapping Laws

 Kidnapping is most commonly pursued as a state crime.
 State laws vary in definition and degree.
 In most states, aggravating factors may elevate a simple kidnapping offense into a crime with a possible life sentence.